Trending Topics

 Associated Press

-CHINLE, Ariz. — A medical transport plane crashed and caught fire Tuesday on the Navajo Nation in northern Arizona, killing four people, the tribe said in a statement.
+CHINLE, Ariz. — A small medical transport plane crashed and caught fire Tuesday on the Navajo Nation in northern Arizona, killing four people, the tribe said in a statement.

 “They were trying to land there and unfortunately something went wrong,” district Police Commander Emmett Yazzie said.